 Remember that when you use this field, you shouldn’t determine industry, location or any other criteria describing this company’s characteristics.

 At this step, you decide whom you’d like to contact from the companies matching the criteria of Step 1.
 Analogically to the previous step, on the bar on the right, you’ll be able to see the estimated number together with the preview of 10 prospects meeting these criteria.

 Seniority level & Department

-You can decide to choose your prospects’ seniority levels and departments from the list, instead of providing specific job positions.
+You can decide to choose your prospects’ seniority levels and departments from the list to narrow down the target group within the company.
 Within these criteria, you are able to choose multiple seniority levels and multiple departments.

 This criterion works analogically to the "Company keywords" criterion from the previous step.
 Use it to find people working in the specific field when job positions usually don’t say that but the information can be found in their job descriptions.